US's Greatest Vulnerability is Ignoring the Cyber Threats From Our Adversaries, Foreign Policy Expert Says - Slashdot

 Did you say impeachment?
 Because it really sounded like you were saying impeachment.

-Shut the fuck up (Score:3, Insightful)
+Shut the fuck up (Score:1, Insightful)

 in the last few years we've learned that America itself is the biggest cyber terrorist on the planet.
 Stop trying to make us believe other countries are the enemies and aggressors.
 And if you attack other countries you have to expect that they fight back.